Only 11% of creative directors in our industry are women. WTF?

 1. Speaking to students about the realities of the industry and sharing things we wish we would have known when we were first starting out.
 Currently booking for our 2017-2018 College Speaking Series — “Unspoken Truths”.
 More info HERE.

 2. Nurturing the next generation of fearless, diverse leaders in our industry through our entrepreneurial-driven internship program.
-Next hiring opportunity will be summer 2018.
+Next hiring opportunity will be fall 2018.

 3. Defying the rigid gender norms and plays on insecurity that are continually used as tools of the trade.

 4. Creating and modeling a more progressive, balanced work environment that keeps talented women, millennials and moms from dropping out mid-career.

 5. And, on the creative tip, we started a street-level, multimedia awareness campaign, called The BossLady Project, aimed at challenging the industry’s antiquated power structure using design, music, art, and other creative expressions.

 Ours is truly a field that’s been much slower to progress than most.
 And that has got to change.
 Not just for people working in it, but for the millions who consciously and unconsciously absorb its messages everyday.

 More about the issues we're trying to address

 - Why the Ad Industry's Diversity Strategy Needs a New Brief By Rochelle Newman-Carrasco, AdAge

 - Women in Advertising Reveal Rampant Sexism and Macho Culture By Rob Davies, The Guardian

 - Five Facts That Show How the Advertising Industry Fails Women By Ali Hanan, The Guardian

 - Female Empowerment in Ads: Soft Feminism or Soft Soap?
 By Natalie Zmuda & Ann-Christine Diaz, Ad Age